Vertiv edge solutions power the digital stage for Australian film production

 When film crews are shooting on location in remote areas, often there is almost no bandwidth for data communications.
 Rendering delays can mean that filmmaking can be extremely challenging.
 In these conditions, it’s bad news for cloud-based latency issues, but it’s good news for the edge.

-According to NPS Solutions national head of sales Daniel Sargent, production companies need to scale up their data centres if they are going to support critical processes and compete in a busy market.
+According to NPS Solutions national head of sales Daniel Sargent, production companies need to scale up their data centers if they are going to support critical processes and compete in a busy market.

 Vertiv Australia and New Zealand national mechanical and electrical channel manager, Bhargav Kumar Bhatt, adds that edge computing allows businesses to store, manage, and glean value from data when it’s needed.